- Products

 • Able to better allocate personnel and budget to focus on student outcomes

-Palo Alto Unified School District (PAUSD) has been recognized as the No. 1 ranked school district in America with over 10,000 students.
+Palo Alto Unified School District (PAUSD) is ranked among the top school districts in America with over 10,000 students.
 These high standards extend throughout all of the district’s operations, from enrollment and academics to hiring and IT processes.

 “We’re in the heart of Silicon Valley, and with that comes some high expectations,” said Derek Moore, chief technology officer (CTO) at PAUSD.
 “With the improvements that we’ve made in our technology and processes, we’ve also raised the bar for ourselves.”